smaclell/smaclell.github.io/_drafts/nancy-di-request-container.md

 Public Service Announcement
 ===============================================================================

+Phew.
+You made it this far.
+What is the major lesson?

-The one major lesson I learnt last year, was it is important to understand how your code works (TODO: Link).
-Have fun.
-Get to the root cause.
+> It is important to [understand how your code works][rc]!
+> Especially when it breaks.

+We went deeper into Nancy and figured out how the dependency injection worked!
+It was great and afterwards we could make a fix in a much simpler way.

+Next time you are troubleshooting an issue make sure you find the root cause.
+Going deeper is worth the extra time.
+You will understand the problem better and the next time something comes up you will know what to do.

+Until then happy troubleshooting.

 [rc]: {% post_url 2015-03-04-lessons-learnt-while-finding-the-root-cause %}